oroinc/documentation/user_guide/glossary.rst

       sales activities.

    Lifetime Sales Value
-      Total amount of money recieved from the :term:`Customer` and registered in OroCRM.
+      Total amount of money received from the :term:`Customer` and registered in OroCRM.

+   Account
+      A system :term:`entity <Entity>`.
+Its :term:`records <Record>` represent a person, company or group of people you run business activities with.
+Account aggregates details of all the :term:`customer identities <Customer Identity` assigned to it, providing for a 360-degree view of the customer activity.

+   Tag
+       A non-hierarchical keyword assigned to a record.
+Can be used for filtering.